Loading...

 How To Install WordPress - WordPress Manual Installation Guide

 WordPress is one of the most popular tools for creating a website or blog.
-This will help guide you through the process of installing WordPress manually.
+This article will help guide you through the process of installing WordPress manually.
 Manual installation or one-click installation can suit different needs.
 The manual WordPress install method is usually for special scenarios or advanced WordPress users.

 Step 1: Download WordPress